| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 factors to solve linear equations.
 It is often useful to compute the

-factors of a matrix and then save them (using put) for later use.
+factors of a matrix and then save them (using put

 Keep in mind, however, that if these factors were computed with the